Bidding combinatorial games: Games in pure subgame perfect equilibria

 \section{Games in pure subgame perfect equilibria}

-Let us review why the tiebreaking rule used in \cite{DP2010} would require mixed strategies in equilibrium in this study.
-A basic observation is that (independently of specifics of rule) the $0$-game is losing for the player who holds the tiebreaking marker.
+Let us review why the tiebreaking rule used in \cite{LPR2021} would require mixed strategies in equilibrium in this study.
+A basic observation is that, independently of specifics of rule, the $0$-game is losing for the player who holds the tiebreaking marker.
 Namely, the player without the marker will bid 0, in a successful attempt to lose that bid.
 And indeed, this resembles alternating normal play, where the set of 0-games is the unique equivalence class of zugzwang positions, where no player has incentive to move.

 Let us dwell a bit more on the choice of tiebreaker.
-Two motivating examples will guide us further up the road. \begin{example} Consider $\tb=2$ and the game $*=\cg{0}{0}$ under the Richman bidding convention where the tiebreaker shifts player when used to resolve a tie, but not otherwise.
-Suppose player Left has budget \$1 together with the marker.
-Both players have the terminal game as the option, and so both players prefer not to own the marker at the next position.
+Two motivating examples will guide us further up the road. \begin{example} Consider $\tb=2$ and the game $*=\cg{0}{0}$ under the Richman bidding convention where the tiebreaker marker shifts player when used to resolve a tie, but not otherwise.
+Suppose Left has budget \$1 together with the marker.
+Both players have the terminal game as their only option, and so both players prefer not to own the marker at the next position.
 This means that Left wants a tie, but Right wants either player to win the bid strictly.
 There are two possibilities for Left to reach her goal, and there are two ways for Right.
-Namely Left prefers the bidding pair $(1,1)$ or $(0,0)$, whereas Right wants $(1,0)$ or $(0,1)$.
+Namely Left prefers the bidding pair $(1,1)$ or $(0,0)$, whereas Right initially wants $(1,0)$ or $(0,1)$.
 See Table~\ref{tab:mix}.
 This situation violates the normal play assertion: ``last move wins" in case Left wins the bid by the bidding pair $(1,0)$.
 She gets the last move but loses the game.
-Moreover, this bidding rule gives too much emphasis on the marker; both players' goal of the game would be to not hold the marker when the game ends, rather than focusing on ``who moves last".
-But the marker was introduced merely as a device to resolve ties.
-Hence, in this paper we will adapt the bidding convention in Example~\ref{ex:pure}, where Left can assure a win of the game $*$ by going all in at the second last bid; last move wins. \end{example}